maxdz-gmbh/mdz_unicode/README.md

-**January 2024 NOTE:** This repo is obsolete.
+**February 2024 NOTE:** This repo is obsolete.
 Please use [mdz_string] project/repo instead.

-**NOTE:** All 0.x releases are kind of "alpha-versions" without expectations of interface backward-compatibility.
+**NOTE:** All 0.x releases are kind of "alpha-versions" without expectations of API backward-compatibility.

 ## Table of Contents
 [mdz_unicode Overview](#mdz_unicode-Overview)<br>